krzyzanowskim/STTextView/README.md

 ## 🐛 TextKit 2 Bug Reports List

-List of issues I reported to Apple so far:
+List of **TextKit 2** issues and bugs related to NSTextView and the TextKit framework I reported to Apple so far:

 - FB9856587: TextKit2 unexpected additional line fragment for last line
 - FB9925766: NSTextSelectionNavigation.deletionRanges only works at the end of the word